zendergo2/SheetsDB/README.md

 # SheetsDB

-A powerful Drive App to use a Google Spreadsheet as a low-effort database.
+A powerful Drive App to export a Google Spreadsheet.

+[Install it now!](https://chrome.google.com/webstore/detail/sheet-to-data/mhmjmmomcaimcoefbhdggmijkjpblhgf)

 While this is technically a work in progress, there is nothing here that will write to your Spreadsheet.
 This tool only writes to its own memory and its sandboxed [document settings](https://developers.google.com/apps-script/reference/properties/properties-service#getDocumentProperties()).
 Any bugs should only affect the use of SheetsDB and nothing more.
 Nonetheless, use at your own risk.

-[Install it now!](https://chrome.google.com/webstore/detail/sheet-to-data/mhmjmmomcaimcoefbhdggmijkjpblhgf)

 ## Features